Islandora-Collaboration-Group/icg_information/how_to_documentation/help_with_webform.md

 **3. Configure the Confirmation message as follows:**

-* Be sure you are on the ìForm settingsî page.
+* Be sure you are on the ‚ÄúForm settings‚Äù page.
   * Help finding "Form settings" page
     * Administer > Content > Webforms (i.e., /admin/content/webform)
     * Find your webform, click the "Edit" link, then click the "Webform" tab, then click the "Form settings" button.